 Thomas Bowen: Yeah, yeah.

 Keith Getty: It’s interesting . . . the short answer to what we do at the minute, is, for the most part, what we do is in the mornings, several mornings a week, we sing Scripture songs, high energy Scripture songs, and we compile them from lots of good recordings.
 Songs, a lot of the older ones that we love to sing, also we started the Getty Kids Hymnal, which is a series helping kids learn old hymns, new hymns, but then in the evening, that’s where the focus of our evening.
-Last thing at night, we teach our kids a new hymn every month, and they learn a new hymn that helps them learn the gospel better.
+The last thing at night, we teach our kids a new hymn every month, and they learn a new hymn that helps them learn the gospel better.

 It’s funny, we did “Holy, Holy, Holy,” for example in February.
 Eliza, our oldest, she’s that kind of first-born overachiever, kind of people pleaser, that way.